netcinematics/ALPHA_BITZ_AI/WRITEUP.md

 pristineTXT = LEXSCI.exactify()

 ```

-> Exactification: is an "extra" SOLUTION to: Semantic Drift, Context Shift, Cliche, Misnomer, Polysemy, Homonymy, and (myriad) more!
+> Exactification: is not super, not general - but "extra" SOLUTION to: Semantic Drift, Context Shift, Cliche, Misnomer, Polysemy, Homonymy, Conjugation flaw, and (myriad) more language fragilities, or incompleteness.

 ___